TAKE CARE. TAKE ACTION.

 As you review the information below and choose your avenues for action, you are invited to keep in mind the full spectrum of effective justice work: education, service, advocacy, witness, protest, and creating alternative structures that demonstrate Unitarian Universalist values.

 Throughout history and around the world, people have found ways to accompany, shelter, and defend the rights of those who are at risk of persecution.
-The Congregational Accompaniment Project for Asylum-Seekers (CAPAS) supports communities of faith as they host and accompany individuals and families seeking safety through the process of obtaining legal asylum in the United States.
+The Community Accompaniment Program With Asylum-Seekers (CAPAS) supports communities of faith as they host and accompany individuals and families seeking safety through the process of obtaining legal asylum in the United States.
 We invite you to join us in this journey of welcoming people exercising their human right to migrate and resisting our government’s xenophobic immigration policies.

 CAPAS provides multiple ways for congregations and individuals to offer much-needed solidarity to asylum-seekers.
 We can work with you to figure out the best role for you and your congregation at this time.
 Learn more about our support at UUSC’s website.